panyq357/shiny-tools/README.md

-Some homemade shiny apps for exploratory data analysis.
+Some shiny apps for exploratory data analysis.